SF-WDI-LABS/take-home-coding-challenge-workshop/readme.md

 Refer to the [slides/notes](notes.md) from today if you'd like.

 Also feel free to check out [this general feedback form](https://docs.google.com/document/d/19AwHZFki1TTBjuz5-tn8Rrk25rmwioqnRZYpDR-hESU/edit?usp=sharing) (google doc) we'll use later today to go over your work.

+Each challenge also includes a challenge-specific rubric you can reference as you evaluate your work.